Evolving traversable wormholes satisfying the energy conditions in the presence of pole dark energy: Discussion and Conclusion

-{\bf {\em Discussion and Conclusion.}} In this work, using the recently proposed pole dark energy model, we explored the evolution of traversable wormhole geometries in a FLRW background, in particular, in the inflationary, radiation-- and matter--dominated eras.
+In this work, using the recently proposed pole dark energy model, we explored the evolution of traversable wormhole geometries in a FLRW background, in particular, in the inflationary, radiation-- and matter--dominated eras.
 In addition to these solutions, we also analysed dynamic wormholes with a traceless EMT.
 A central theme in this work was the study of the energy conditions, and it was shown explicitly that the evolving radiation-- and matter--dominated wormhole spacetimes satisfy the NEC, but possess negative energy densities at late times, thus violating the WEC in this specific domain.
 Nevertheless, inflating traversable wormhole geometries always violate both the NEC and WEC.
-On the other hand, it was shown that the traceless EMT evolving wormholes satisfy both the NEC and WEC at all times.
+On the other hand, it was shown for a specific example that the traceless EMT evolving wormholes satisfies both the NEC and WEC at all times.

 These solutions can be thought to be embedded in a scenario where inflation provides a natural mechanism for the enlargement of submicroscopic Planckian wormholes, that originated via quantum gravitational processes, to macroscopic size.
 Their subsequent evolution is governed by pole dark energy.
 In fact, it was shown that Lorentzian wormholes in a flat de Sitter background could serve this purpose \cite{Roman:1992xj}.
 Subsequent work on evolving wormholes, conformally related to static Morris-Thorne wormhole geometries were also found to exist for finite intervals of time, with the EMT satisfying the WEC in specific ranges \cite{ec0,ec1}.
 The role of extra compact decaying dimensions have also been dealt with in the context of simple models involving an exponential inflation and a Kaluza–Klein type inflationary scenario \cite{ec1}.